marketlandscape/marketlandscape.github.io/method/index.md

 These inputs operate as secondary constraints.
 They adjust the positioning range only when sustained macro divergence is observed.

-## 7. Adaptive, path-dependent structure
+## 7. Adaptive structure

-Market Navigator is designed as a dynamic framework rather than a fixed model.
-As market structure evolves, the framework may incorporate new regime-relevant information, while preserving historical continuity.
-Adjustments are selective and constrained.
-They are introduced only when broader market structure changes in a way that materially affects interpretation, rather than in response to short-term conditions.
+Market Navigator is designed as a dynamic framework.
+As market structure evolves, the framework incorporate regime-relevant information, while preserving historical continuity.
+Adjustments are introduced only when broader market structure changes.
 Two characteristics define this process:
-Continuity over replacement: updates refine the existing structure instead of resetting it, ensuring that historical positioning remains interpretable over time.
+- Continuity over replacement: updates refine the existing structure instead of resetting it, ensuring that historical positioning remains interpretable over time.
-Path dependence: changes accumulate gradually, allowing the framework to adapt without abrupt shifts in behaviour or meaning.
+- Path dependence: changes accumulate gradually, allowing the framework to adapt without abrupt shifts in behaviour or meaning.

-As a result, positioning values reflect not only current market data, but also the evolving understanding of which factors matter structurally at each stage of the market cycle.

 ## Cycle-dependent interpretation